powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 **solver.type**
 `solver.type` defines the solver used in the simulation.
-The available `com.powsybl.dynawaltz.DynaWaltzParameters.SolverType` values are:
+The available `com.powsybl.dynawo.DynawoSimulationParameters.SolverType` values are:
 - `SIM`: the simplified solver (fixed time step solver)
 - `IDA`: the IDA solver (variable time step solver)